evilpapa/ray/doc/source/serve/configure-serve-deployment.md

 (serve-configure-deployment)=

-# Configure Ray Serve deployments
+# 配置 Ray Serve 发布

 These parameters are configurable on a Ray Serve deployment.
 Documentation is also in the [API reference](../serve/api/doc/ray.serve.deployment_decorator.rst).